virtualmin/virtualmin.com/content/docs/Plugins/wp-workbench.md

 6. Click on any instance's login icon for direct access to the WordPress admin area
 7. Use "Import Instances" to add WordPress sites not installed through Virtualmin

-### WP Workbench
+### Single-site management

-1. Navigate to the WP Workbench in your WordPress management page in "Manage Web Apps" page
+1. In the domain section, go to "Manage Web Apps" and choose the WordPress site to manage
 2. Select the tab corresponding to the task you want to perform
 3. Make your changes and click "Apply" to save them
 4. Use "Login to WordPress" for direct access to the WordPress admin area